hickeng/financial/usage.md

 ## AVGO qty from eTrade

+Optional.

 These values were collected in [this section](#etrade-per-lot-avgo-quantities) which recommended entering them into the sheet as you collected them.
-If you did not do so enter these received quantities into the `Share amounts from eTrade` column in ESPP and RSU sheets.
+If you did not do so already, enter these received quantities into the `AVGO qty from eTrade` column in ESPP and RSU sheets.
 Be sure to match them up to the appropriate row in the sheet if using the sheet to save these values using the `Purchase Date`.

 ![screenshot of the ESPP sheet with shares from etrade highlighted](assets/sheet-espp-shares-from-etrade-highlight.png)